k1kolev/info/features/ui-ux-features/filtering.md

 For those special cases, where you need to fine-tune your search for information, @@name provides **Advanced Filter**.

-**Advanced Filter** enables you to define a set of individual filters that function in combination to sieve your data with extreme precision.
+**Advanced Filter** enables you to define a set of individual filters on a single panel.
+The filters and the conditions you set for them function in combination to sieve your data with extreme precision.